ooichinchun/Maps2Geometry/README.md

 This repo contains all the code required to convert open source data from Open Street Maps into CAD geometries for further downstream processing such as Computational Fluid Dynamics (CFD) simulations.

-Only codes and documentation are provided due to the size of the geometry files but data files can be requested from us if desired.
+Only codes and documentation are provided due to the size of the geometry files but sample data files can be requested from us if desired.

 ### Workflow
 There are 3 parts to this workflow: